Just So Festival, 17 – 19 August 2018, Rode Hall Estate, Cheshire.

 With a love of stories and childhood escapades at its heart, Just So Festival enables families to step out of their day to day lives and into a wonderland of world class literature, arts, theatre, dance, music, comedy and creative pursuits together.
 Underpinned by the Tribal Tournament, the most bonkers competition in the land, it takes audiences (from bumps to great grandparents) on a unique expedition of mischief and mayhem, to lands full of magical midnight feasts, curious creatures, raucous pillow fights, hidden retreats, top notch food, drink and boutique camping options and breathtaking beauty.

-- Head to Peekaboo for the best arts for the tiniest visitors (an entire area of innovative performances, activities and right royal facilities for 0-4s).
+- Head to the Peekaboo Garden for the best arts for the tiniest visitors (an entire area of innovative performances, activities and right royal facilities for 0-4s).

-- Step into the extraordinary Spellbound Forest for woodland, nature and bush crafts, den building, tree climbing, campfire tales, music and songs as dusk falls and the forest magic really begins.
-Keep your eyes and ears peeled for a very special celebration campfire.
+- Step into the extraordinary Spellbound Forest for the enchanting Woodland Theatre, barefoot walk, nature and bush crafts, den building, tree climbing, campfire tales, music and songs as dusk falls and the forest magic really begins.

-- Experience an enhanced boutique camping area in yurts, bell tents, tipis and the addition of vintage tents for 2017.
+- Experience the stunning boutique camping area in Landpods, yurts, bell tents, tipis and vintage tents.

 Just So is set in woodland clearings, rolling parkland, arboreal amphitheatres and lakeside spots in the Rode Hall Estate, Cheshire, one of the most stunning landscapes in the UK, with limited public access the rest of the year.

 A not-for-profit arts festival, the ticket price includes all entertainment and programming across the festival site, with capacity capped at 5000 to ensure a magical, relaxing and safe environment for all.